heckj/CNA/README.md

 Review and advise on the network connectivity status for my favorite local coffee shop

+## Project Setup

+get the dependencies established for the project:

+    git submodule init
+    git submodule update

 ## Developer Reading

 App Extensions (making a "Today" Widget)